FaithEst/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. The shortest distance between two points is a straight line
 6. The shortest distance between two points is a straight line
 7. I feel like I am diagonally parked in a parallel universe
+8. You are so much sunshine in every square inch